todthomson/intro-to-linux-dotnetcore-docker/Step4.md

 ![16-dnvm](Step4/16-dnvm.png)

-Excellent.
 We're up-to-date and we have access to the `dnvm` command.
 Next let's see how we can list the DNX runtimes installed.

 ```
 dnvm list